By Proppi Editorial Team Updated 6 min read

 • Mortgage interest is fully deductible on new builds; existing properties have messy phase-in rules

 • No stamp duty.
-One thing NZ actually gets right
+One thing New Zealand actually gets right

 In Australia: